mesosphere/dcos-docs-site/pages/1.11/overview/architecture/task-types/index.md

 DC/OS has two built-in schedulers:

 - The Marathon scheduler provides services (Apps and Pods), which run continuously and in parallel.
-For more on Marathon services, see the [Services docs](/1.11/deploying-services/) or the [Marathon docs](https://mesosphere.github.io/marathon/docs/).
+For more on Marathon services, see the [Deploying Services docs](/1.11/deploying-services/) or the [Marathon docs](https://mesosphere.github.io/marathon/docs/).
 - The Metronome scheduler provides jobs, which run immediately or on a defined schedule.
-For more on Metronome jobs, see the [Jobs docs](/1.11/deploying-jobs/).
+For more on Metronome jobs, see the [Deploying Jobs docs](/1.11/deploying-jobs/).

 ### User space schedulers